-AL (modus = intern\with\rule\from\reservoir)
+AL (modus = intern with rule from reservoir)

 Here, the abstraction is taken from the reservoir which must be present in the same routing description instead of from the main river.
 A corresponding abstraction rule must exist.
-The difference between "modus = intern\with\rule" and "modus = intern\with\rule\from\reservoir" is the format of that specific rule: while the abstraction rule for "intern\with\rule" assumes discharges in m/s, the abstraction rule with type "intern\with\rule\from\reservoir" assumes reservoir content in m.
+The difference between "modus = intern\with\rule" and "modus = intern\with\rule from\reservoir" is the format of that specific rule: while the abstraction rule for "intern\with\rule" assumes discharges in m3/s, the abstraction rule with type "intern with rule from reservoir" assumes reservoir content in m3.

+'''

-Example: AL 78 (modus = intern\with\rule\from\reservoir )
+Example: AL 78 (modus = intern with rule from reservoir )

+'''